ATTENTION: Parents who are frustrated, confused

 Over 40 videos and audios deal with how to pay a whole lot less for college.
 In effect, the quantity of the videos is matched by the quality of the information.

-The quality gives me the ability to offer you an iron-clad, no-risk, 60-days, 100% money-back guarantee if you are not satisfied.
+The quality gives me the ability to offer you an iron-clad, no-risk, 60-day, 100% money-back guarantee if you are not satisfied.

 NOTE: The videos, audios, and articles contain some humor, but the humor never gets in the way of the message.
 It is only used for emphasis.
 Watch my clients speak in a video after you click here.

-Your Invitation: Before taking the course, talk to me.
-You can email me at firstname.lastname@example.org to set up a phone call, or a Skype call.
+Your Invitation: Before taking the course, we need to talk.
+You can email me at email@example.com and set up a phone call, or a Skype or Zoom call.
 Or, simply call me at 1-508-520-6642.
 Best time to call is in the morning, any day, after 8 AM ET, or after 7 pm.

 So when your child deviates from the standard advice of the "experts" (the existing pattern) and instead follows a branding strategy (the interrupt) , the student’s application stands out.